pavel-propeople/d8tdd/README.md

         <p>This will scaffold the abstract class for you.</p>
     </li>
     <li>Every test class, that will make kernel-tests, must extends "MyModuleKernelTestBase";</li>
-    <li>This give you the power to use factory and json-request functionality:
+    <li>This will give you the power of "factory" and "jsonRequest" functionality:
         <br>
         <br>
         <code>